Who is a whistleblower?

 ©R. Henrik Nilsson (CC BY 4.0)

 The first uses of the word "whistleblower" go back to the 19th century.
 Police blew whistles to call for help when chasing a suspect.
 Referees used them to stop play after a foul.
 Both send the same message.
 It is a sharp public signal that something has gone wrong.
-The people nearby need to take notice.
+People nearby need to take notice.
 Literally, whistleblowing means whistling.
 In the 1970s, the campaigner Ralph Nader gave the term a new use.
-He applied it to people who exposed corporate and government misconduct.
+He applied it to people who exposed corporate and government wrongdoing.
 He wanted to break with ugly words like "informer" or "snitch".

 Famous whistleblowers